PostHog/posthog.com/contents/tutorials/free-hotjar-alternative.md

 Whichever option and pricing tier you choose, PostHog offers a generous free allowance of events:

-- Users on [PostHog Cloud](/pricing) receive 10,000 free events each month
+- Users on [PostHog Cloud](/pricing) receive 1 million free events each month
 - Users on [PostHog Scale](/pricing) also receive 1 million free events each month
 - Users on [PostHog Open Source](/pricing) have no limit on the number of tracked events